lvgl/lv_port_an547_cm55_sim/README.md

 2. **NO** performance data generated from FVP is trustworthy.
 FVP is simply **NOT** designed for performance evaluation.

-   For example, the -O0 optimization might looks like running as fast as -Ofast and -Ofast+LTO (Link-Time-Optimization) runs very slow.
+   For example, the '-O0' optimization might run as fast as -Ofast, in contrast, the '-Ofast+LTO (Link-Time-Optimization)' runs very slow.
 In fact, in the real hardware, -Ofast+LTO > -Ofast >> -O0.

 ### How to Run on MPS3

-1. Open project in MDK
+1. Open the project in MDK
 2. Select the '**Cortex-M55_MPS3**' configuration
 3. Compile and Debug

 ## LVGL Porting Exercise

-For people to learn and practice how to port LVGL to a LCD-Ready MDK project using LVGL cmsis-pack, a dedicated branch called "***lvgl_porting_exercise***" has been introduced.
-It contains a clean project which provides:
+For people who want to learn and practice porting LVGL to a LCD-Ready MDK project using the [LVGL cmsis-pack](https://github.com/lvgl/lvgl/tree/master/env_support/cmsis-pack), a dedicated branch called "***lvgl_porting_exercise***" is introduced, which contains a clean project and provides:

 - Low-level LCD APIs